Liberal socialism: Hungary

 His ideal of the economy was, where the smallest economic levels are ruled/governed by individuals, nuclear families and the market('s principles).
 The industry, big factory, and where the small ownership didn't characteristic or didn't produce consumer goods, are controlled by the people (as consumers and as workers) via the managementship and directly, and through the planning of the manufacturing.
 The state's assignments are only the coordination of the sectors, and the observation of the individual and a collective human rights, and additionally helping (not control, much less driving/command, and only if they asked) this "worker-councils" (soviets, voluntary worker unions ~ tanács: as they formed/established independently and individually after the February Revolution in Russia or in Hungary 1956, not their role in the USSR or Hungary at the time) with the management and planning (and not as owner or manager).
 This was against Jászi views, where this functions were the role of only the independent and international cooperation of the intellectuals and intelligentsia (Republic of Letters), as (he thought) happened in the Dreyfuss affair, and in the Great War.
-Bibó saw this as (necessary, but) insufficient based on his historical experience.
+On the contrary, Bibó saw this case to case intellectual cooperations as (necessary, but) insufficient based on his historical experience.
 Therefore Bibó was an internationalist, and adhered the International laws.